Sita Ram Goel: Colin Maine's The Dead Hand of Islam

 The judge discharged Goel and referred to the earlier court precedent "1983 CrLJ 1446".
 Speaking of the importance of that precedent, the judge in his discussion said: "If such a contention is accepted a day will come when that part of history which is unpalatable to a particular religion will have to be kept in cold storage on the pretext that the publication of such history would constitute an offence punishable under Sec.
 153A of the Penal Code.
 The scope of S-153A cannot be enlarged to such an extent with a view to thwart history. (...)
 Otherwise, the position will be very precarious.
 A nation will have to forget its own history and in due course the nation will have no history at all. (...)
 If anybody intends to extinguish the history (by prohibiting its publication) of the nation on the pretext of taking action under the above sections, his act will have to be treated as malafide one."

 The Calcutta Quran Petition

 Goel published The Calcutta Quran Petition with Chandmal Chopra in 1986.
 On 31 August 1987, Chopra was arrested by the police and kept in custody until 8 September for publishing the book with Goel.
 Goel absconded to avoid arrest.

 Hindu Temples – What Happened to Them

 There were proposals in November 1990 in Uttar Pradesh to ban Goel's book Hindu Temples - What Happened to Them.

-Legacy
+Criticism and Legacy

-Sita Ram Goel has been described by Koenraad Elst as an "intellectual kshatriya".
-David Frawley said about Goel that he was "modern India's greatest intellectual kshatriya", and "one of India's most important thinkers in the post-independence era".
-According to Frawley, "Sitaram followed a strong rationalistic point of view that did not compromise the truth even for politeness sake.
-His intellectual rigor is quite unparalleled in Hindu circles..."
+Political scientist Chetan Bhatt says that Goel has "a highly selective obsession with archaeology and to some extent anthropology" and that he marshalls "the most selective archaeological and historical facts."
+He also stated, "Goel’s text uses Islamic sources to 'prove' that Mughals were only interested in religious domination of Hindus and nothing more.
+The historical method used is based almost entirely on highly selective non-contextual quotations from these sources."
+S. Subramaniam criticized Goel's Islamophobia, stating, "Shourie has nothing to say beyond repeating the Islamophobic tirade of his henchman, the monomaniacal Sita Ram Goel who is referred to repeatedly in the text as 'indefatigable' and even 'intrepid'.
+Goel’s stock in trade has been to reproduce ad nauseam the same extracts from those colonial pillars Elliott and Dowson and that happy neo-colonialist Sir Jadunath Sarkar."